wikimedia/wikimediafoundation-org/themes/shiro/README.md

 * `npm run start`
 Begins watching front-end assets (scripts and styles) and compiles them when changed.
 This will also start the livereload script, which refreshes the page when changes are made.

+* `npm run download-style-guide-sass`
+Download the variables file in the style-guide.
+This is only required when the style guide has changed.

 Bootstrap Setup
 ---------------
 For Bootstrap setup instructions see the [Setting Things Up](#setting-things-up) section above.
 The Bootstrap setup outlined below is optional.